AVENTER-UG/ansible-mesos-stack/README.md

 This will change the way how to load the configuration of mesos libs.
 If you add your own config to the file ```/etc/mesos-slave/modules``` please migrate the content.

+This will enable SSL communication for the mesos agents and mesos server.
+The verification of the ssl certificate is disabled (default).
+If you want to disable SSL, please add ```libprocess_enable_ssl: "false"``` to your group_vars inventory configuration.
+More information to Mesos and SSL: http://mesos.apache.org/documentation/latest/ssl/

 | Software version   | Role                              | Install type                       |
 | ------------------ | :-------------------------------: | :--------------------------------: |
 | Mesos 1.8.0        | Mesos masters                     | RPM                                |